2025-2026 Course Catalog

 Advanced placement

-Students who earn a 4 or better in the Advanced Placement English Language and Composition Exam will be given credit for one course at Lawrence, which will count toward graduation, but not toward the completion of the major.
+Students who earn a 4 or 5 in the Advanced Placement English Language and Composition Exam will be given credit for one course at Lawrence, which will count toward graduation, but not toward the completion of the major.

 Questions about exemption and placement should be addressed to the department chair.
 The application of AP credit towards the general education requirements for either the B.A. or the B.Mus. degrees will be determined by university policy.
-Please see the following link for more information about university credit for AP Examinations.
-AP Examination Information (PDF)
+Please see the following link for more information about university credit for AP Examinations: AP Examination Information (PDF).

 Departmental advisors